 Don’t avoid talking to someone who’s grieving.
 If you’re uncomfortable with their grief, at least make an attempt to let them know you’re thinking about them and you’re wishing them well.

-For additional information about grief resources at funeral homes in Bellingham, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional information about grief resources at funeral homes, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Bayview Chapel is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.